-House in Moulsecoomb and Bevendean empty for 889 days Refurbishment works started in February 2018 and completion is expected in April 2018.
+House in Moulsecoomb and Bevendean empty for 889 days

+Refurbishment works started in February 2018 and were completed in April 2018.
 There was a long lead in time as the scope of the project changed through the design process.
 The original proposal was to extend the property to five bedrooms, however as demand for this size accommodation had reduced it was decided to simply carry out the necessary refurbishment.
+The property was let in May 2018.